nosir/cleave.js/doc/options.md

 It accepts three preset value:

-- `thousand`: Global numbering group style.
+- `thousand`: Thousand numbering group style.
 It groups numbers in thousands and the delimiter occurs every 3 digits. `1,234,567.89`
 - `lakh`: Indian numbering group style.
 It groups the rightmost 3 digits in a similar manner to regular way but then groups every 2 digits thereafter. `12,34,567.89`
 - `wan`: Chinese numbering group style.
 It groups numbers in 10-thousand(万, 萬) and the delimiter occurs every 4 digits. `123,4567.89`